go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

   (does not alter file), enabled: overwrites `TOC_MARKDOWN_BY_FLAG`
 - `DEFAULT_TOC_MARKDOWN_BY_FLAG`: **true** : Create Table of Contents on renderes markdown files if line '%%TOC%%' is present
+- `TOC_MARKDOWN_FILE_EXTENSIONS`: **.md,.markdown,.mdown,.mkd,.org** : List of markup file extensions
+   that TOC should be created on, set to not interfere with external renderers.
+   Separate the extensions with a comma.
+To ignore file extension check, just put a comma.

 ## Server (`server`)